 If your PvP trinket is on cooldown, and the enemy is obviously trying to kill you soon, and your teammates are out of utility, it doesn’t hurt to be “clutch” as it will most likely pay off.
 Try to preemptively spirit link, healing tide, healing stream, tremor to increase your chance at survival because once that stun lands you are most likely dead anyway.

 Earthgrab Totem is your best friend verse melee caster comps (without a mage) that are constantly looking for a swap to you.
 Abuse this totem to disrupt enemy melee cool downs.
 Extremely potent vs. rogues, DKs, and monks.

 Abuse your shocks and I mean it.
-Earth Shock decreases physical damage done by 10%, Frost Shock slows enemy players, and Flame Shock can be used for reflects, and dark sims.
+Frost Shock slows enemy players, and Flame Shock can be used for reflects, and dark sims.
 This is probably the most distinguishing characteristic between a successful shaman and a decent one.